ababic/django-cogwheels/docs/source/deprecation/index.rst

 There are currently four deprecation scenarios that Cogwheels helps to cater for:

+Renaming an app setting
+    There are no changes in functionality, but you wish to rename the setting to improve consistency or to make the name more descriptive / accurate. :doc:`View an example scenrio <rename>`

 Removing an app setting
-    You wish to remove a setting, and are not planning to replace it with another setting.
+    You wish to remove a setting, and are not planning to replace it with another setting. :doc:`View an example scenrio <remove>`

-Renaming an app setting
-    There are no changes in functionality, but you wish to rename the setting to improve consistency or to make the name more descriptive / accurate.

 Replacing a single setting with a new one
-    You wish to add a new setting that logically replaces an existing one, but there are some functional differences between the two.
+    You wish to add a new setting that logically replaces an existing one, but there are some functional differences between the two. :doc:`View an example scenrio <replace-single>`

 Replacing multiple settings with a new one
-    You wish to add add a new setting that logically replaces several existing ones.
+    You wish to add add a new setting that logically replaces several existing ones. :doc:`View an example scenrio <replace-multiple>`

 Example scenarios